 To ensure ER applies its resources exclusively in pursuance of its charitable objects.

-To contribute actively to the Board in giving firm strategic direction to the organisation,
+To contribute actively to the Board in giving firm strategic direction to the organisation.

 Setting overall policy, defining goals and setting targets and evaluating performance against agreed targets.